Herbert S. Lewis: Research career

-In Ethiopia, Lewis studied both the history of the Oromo (Galla) Kingdom of Jimma Abba Jifar and the lives of contemporary Oromos from 1958–60 and in 1965–66.
+In Ethiopia, Lewis studied both the history of the Oromo (Galla) Kingdom of Jimma Abba Jifar and the lives of contemporary Oromos from 1958 to 1960 and in 1965–66.
 (Many of his ethnographic photographs are visible in the University of Wisconsin's Digital Library).
 His work in Ethiopia was concerned above all with political leadership and community organization as well as ethnohistory and culture history.
 The book, originally titled A Galla Monarchy: Jimma Abba Jifar, Ethiopia, 1830-1932, is a study of the nature of the monarchy, the sources of the ruler's power, as well as its origins.
 The study in 1965-66 centered on community life and the leadership of spirit mediums, k'allu, who effectively organized religious life and conflict resolution, and provided a degree of political leadership for rural districts.

 In the 1970s and 1980s, Lewis studied ethnicity, class, and culture change in Israel, focusing on those Jews who immigrated from Yemen and Morocco.
 The major publication resulting from this work was After the Eagles Landed: The Yemenites of Israel.
 Contrary to the stereotype of the Yemenites as downtrodden and rather poor "Oriental" Jews (mizrachim in current usage) Lewis's evidence showed them to be confident, increasingly successful in status (occupation, education, political presence), as well as maintaining and developing aspects of their music, dance, arts, and persistent in the orthodox Jewish religious belief and practices they brought with them from Yemen.

 His 2005 publication, Oneida Lives (see below), presents a large selection of personal accounts by Oneidas of Wisconsin that offer wide-ranging perspectives on the lives of men and women of various ages between 1885 and the beginning of World War II.
 (These accounts were collected by the Oneidas themselves through a WPA grant to the University of Wisconsin anthropology department.
 Morris Swadesh initiated the WPA project in 1937 and it was initially overseen by Floyd Lounsbury.)